gtuck/web3400/php-code-examples.md

 DocComments are particularly useful in large projects and frameworks, where automated documentation generation becomes a crucial part of the workflow.

-## PHP data types:
+## Basic data types:

 PHP data types are not explicitly declared; they are determined at runtime based on the context.
-In other words, PHP is a Dynamically Typed Language.
+In other words, PHP is a *Dynamically Typed Language*.

 - **Boolean (bool)**: Represents true or false.
 - **Integer (int)**: A whole number.